-Trump: ‘Looks like I’m out’ of Fox News Republican debate in Iowa
+Trump: ‘Looks like I’m out’ of Fox News GOP debate

 Marshalltown, Iowa — Republican presidential frontrunner Donald Trump said Tuesday he will “most likely” skip Thursday night’s debate in Des Moines because of his ongoing feud with Fox News cable news anchor Megyn Kelly.

 “I probably won’t bother doing the debate,” Trump told reporters before an evening campaign rally here.